team-ocean/veros/doc/tutorial/wave-propagation.rst

 .. literalinclude:: /../veros/setup/global_1deg/global_one_degree.py
   :language: python

-The biggest changes in the new wave propgation setup will be located in the :func:`set_grid` :func:`set_topography` and :func:`set_initial_conditions` methods to accomodate for the new geometry and the interpolation of initial conditions to the modified grid, so we can concentrate on implementing those first.
+The biggest changes in the new wave propagation setup will be located in the :func:`set_grid` :func:`set_topography` and :func:`set_initial_conditions` methods to accommodate for the new geometry and the interpolation of initial conditions to the modified grid, so we can concentrate on implementing those first.